dwightwatson/autologin/README.md

 ## Validating a token

 The default configuration for Autologin is to use Laravel's built in `Auth` library for autentication.
-If you take a look at `Studious\Autologin\AutologinController` you'll see an example of how a token is validated, the user is logged in and then redirected.
+If you take a look at `Watson\Autologin\AutologinController` you'll see an example of how a token is validated, the user is logged in and then redirected.
 If you wish to use a different authentication library, simply copy the controller into your own application, swap out the authentication line for your library and then set the controller in the Autologin configuration file.